element-hq/synapse/docs/usage/configuration/config_documentation.md

 *(array)* Restrict federation to the given whitelist of domains.
 N.B. we recommend also firewalling your federation listener to limit inbound federation traffic as early as possible, rather than relying purely on this application-layer restriction.
 If not specified, the default is to whitelist everything.

 Note: this does not stop a server from joining rooms that servers not on the whitelist are in.
-As such, this option is really only useful to establish a “private federation”, where a group of servers all whitelist each other and have the same whitelist.
+As such, this option is really only useful to establish a "private federation", where a group of servers all whitelist each other and have the same whitelist.

 Defaults to `[]`.